-- 2. Tokenization: during this step, each couple (type, ident) is replaced by a couple (type, tokens). tokens is the set of words appearing in ident.
-For instance, (Service, My WeatherService) would be replaced by (Service, [My, Weather, Service]).
+- 1. Identifier type filtering: during this step, the couples (type,ident) where type ∈ (Port-Type,Message,Binding) are discarded.
+We applied this filtering because very often, the identifiers of the elements in those categories are duplicated from the identifiers in the other categories. - 2.
+Tokenization: during this step, each couple (type,ident) is replaced by a couple (type,tokens). tokens is the set of words appearing in ident.
+For instance, (Service,MyWeatherService) would be replaced by (Service,[My,Weather,Service]).
 To split ident into several tokens, we created a tokenizer that uses common clues in software engineering to split the words.
 Those clues are for instance a case change, or the presence of a non alpha-numeric character. - 3.
-POS tagging: during this step each couple (type, tokens) previously computed is replaced by a couple (type, ptokens). ptokens is a set of couples $(token_i, pos_i)$ derived from tokens where $token_i$ is a token from tokens and $pos_i$ the part-of-speech corresponding to this token.
-We used the tool $tree\ tagger$ [25] to compute those part-of-speeches.
-Example: (Service, [My, Weather, Service]) is replaced by (Service, [(My, PP), (Weather, NN), (Service, NN)]).
+POS tagging: during this step each couple (type,tokens) previously computed is replaced by a couple (type, ptokens). ptokens is a set of couples (tokeni, posi) derived from tokens where tokeni is a token from tokens and posi the part-of-speech corresponding to this token.
+We used the tool tree tagger (Schmid, 1994) to compute those part-of-speeches.
+Example: (Service,[My, Weather, Service]) is replaced by (Service,[(My,PP),(Weather,NN),(Service,NN)]).
 NN means noun and PP means pronoun. - 4.
-Stopwords removal: during this step, we process each couple (type, ptokens) and remove from ptokens the elements (tokeni, posi) where tokeni is a stopword for type.
+Stopwords removal: during this step, we process each couple (type, ptokens) and remove from ptokens the elements $(token_i, pos_i)$ where $token_i$ is a stopword for type.
 A stopword is a word too frequent to be meaningful.
 We manually established a stopword list for each identifier type.
-Example: (Service,[(My,PP),(Weather,NN),(Service,NN)]) is replaced by (Service,[(My,PP)(Weather,NN)]) because Service is a stopword for service identifiers. - 5.
-POS filtering: during this step, we process each couple (type, ptokens) and remove from ptokens the elements $(token_i, pos_i)$ where $pos_i \notin (Noun, Adjective, Verb, Symbol)$ .
-Example: (Service, [(My, PP), (Weather, NN))) is replaced by (Service, [(Weather, NN)]) because pronouns are filtered.
+Example: (Service,[(My,PP),(Weather,NN),(Service,NN)]) is replaced by (Service,[(My,PP)(Weather,NN)]) because Service is a stopword for service identifiers.